GitHK/gpsc-location/README.md

 gpsc-location
 =============

-Basic example of how to use gpsc Android Studio gradle project.
+Basic example of how to use Google Play Services to receive position updates.

-It uses a Service and a BoradcastReceiver to send the positon onwards from the service.

 Some minor position filtering is done based on the accuracy and update interval.